CederGroupHub/sparse-lm/paper/paper.md

 $\ell_p$ ($p\in\{1/2,2/3,1,2\}$) norms and pseudo-norms. `abess` [@Zhu:2022] includes an
 implementation of Best Subset Selection and $\ell_0$ pseudo-norm regularization.

-The packages mentioned include highly performant implementations of the specific models they implement; however, none of these packages implement the full range of sparse linear models  available in `sparse-lm`, nore do they support the flexibility to modify the optimization objective and choose among different available solvers.
+The pre-existing packages mentioned include highly performant implementations of the specific models they implement; however, none of these packages implement the full range of sparse linear models  available in `sparse-lm`, nore do they support the flexibility to modify the optimization objective and choose among different available solvers.
 `sparse-lm` therefore satisfies the need for a flexible and comprehensive library that enables easy experimentation and comparisons of different sparse linear regression algorithms.

 # Usage

+The linear regression models in `sparse-lm` are implemented to be compatible with `scikit-learn` [@Pedregosa:2011; @Buitinck:2013], and so can be used independently, in a hyperparameter selection class, or as part of a pipeline in the same way as any one of the available models in the `sklearn.linear_model` module.

 A variety of linear regression models with flexible regularization and feature selection options are implemented in `sparse-lm`.
 The implemented models are listed below: